quellabs/signal-hub/README.md

 - **Object-owned signals**: Define signals as part of your classes
 - **Signal discovery**: Find signals by name patterns
 - **Priority-based execution**: Control the order of slot execution
+- **Unified API**: Simple interface for working with both standalone and object signals

 ## Installation